see World War I from a new perspective

-From 1914 to 1918 my great-grandfather Walter Koessler meticulously documented his service in the German army.
-Trained as an architect, Walter used his eye for beauty and his technical excellence as a photographer to make almost a thousand incredible photographs.
+From 1914 to 1918, Walter Koessler meticulously photographed his service in the German army.
+Trained as an architect, Walter used his eye for beauty and his technical excellence with a camera to make almost a thousand incredible photographs.
 After emigrating to California in 1925, he made a hundred-page photo album to preserve his experience for future generations.

 funded by 2000 history lovers